 2. Pascal Siakam

 Current Raptors president Masai Ujiri is known for finding hidden gems in the draft.
 One of his most recent findings is Cameroonian project Pascal Siakam.
 The Raptors picked Siakam with the 27th overall pick in the 2016 draft.
-While the lanky 6-foot-9 forward struggled in his rookie campaign, he eventually worked his way up and is now the best player on the 2019-20 Raptors squad.
+While the lanky 6-foot-9 forward struggled in his rookie campaign, he eventually worked his way up and is now arguably one of the best players on the roster.

 Siakam broke out in the 2018-19 season when he won the Most Improved Player award with averages of 16.9 points and 6.9 rebounds.
-Spicy P also became a key piece for the Raptors in their run to their first-ever championship last season.
+Spicy P also became a key piece for the Raptors in their run to their first-ever championship in 19′.

-With Finals MVP Kawhi Leonard leaving for the Los Angeles Clippers this past summer, Siakam has taken the reigns as the undisputed face of the franchise.
-As the first option, the 24-year old’s numbers rose to 23.6 points, 7.5 rebounds, and 3.6 assists and is leading the Raptors to the second best record in the East.
+With Finals MVP Kawhi Leonard having left for the Clips a couple of years back, Siakam has taken the reigns as one of the key faces of the franchise.
+As the first option, the 24-year old’s numbers rose to 23.6 points, 7.5 rebounds, and 3.6 assists and is leading the Raptors to the second best record in the East in 2020.
 That’s despite Leonard’s departure.
-His outstanding play earned him his first All-Star nod this season.
+His outstanding play earned him his first All-Star nod last season.
+Although he struggled in this past campaign as Toronto missed out on the playoffs, Siakam still showed a lot of promise at times.

 We’ll still have to wait and see how his Raptors career unfolds.
 The Cameroonian is still steadily improving.
 But being the only player on this list with a Raptors title under his belt, Siakam deserves his recognition as one of the best draft selections in franchise history.